University of Amsterdam: Faculty of Economics and Business

 The Faculty of Economics and Business (Faculteit Economie en Bedrijfskunde) (FEB) was established in 1922.
 The FEB, which includes the Amsterdam School of Economics (ASE) and the Amsterdam Business School (ABS), currently has around 4,000 students and nearly 600 staff.
 It was ranked 44th in Economics & Econometrics and 45 in Accountancy & Finance among world universities.
 In terms of research, the faculty produced 517 academic publications in 2009.

+The faculty offers a range of master's and executive programmes, including part-time MSc programmes in Business Administration (Bedrijfskunde).
+The Amsterdam Business School holds the "Triple Crown" accreditation (AACSB, AMBA and EQUIS), and its MBA and Executive MBA programmes are ranked in international rankings such as those of the Financial Times and QS.

 Faculty of Law

 The Faculty of Law (Faculteit der Rechtsgeleerdheid) (FdR) is based in the newly redesigned Roetersiland campus.
 It was earlier housed in the Oudemanhuispoort, a historic building dating from 1602 situated in the center of Amsterdam.
 It has approximately 3,700 students and 330 academic staff members.
 58% of academic staff is female.
 The Faculty offers nine LLM programs, of which two are taught in English.
 In addition the Faculty offers three advanced LLM programs, which are all taught in English.
 Research at the Faculty is undertaken by five research institutes which specialize in the following areas: International law, Private law, Environmental law, Labor law, and Information law.
 In terms of research, the faculty produced 451 academic publications in 2018.
 In the 2018 academic year, there were 41 PhD candidates, 67% of whom were female.

 In 2015, a bequest from Trudie Vervoort-Jaarsma to the university established the Julia Henriëtte Jaarsma-Adolfs scholarship fund for assisting students pursuing an LLM in the law faculty.
 The bequest of €4 million was the largest single donation left to a Dutch university by a private citizen and was made to honor her mother's legal career.
 A second scholarship in the name of Vervoort-Jaarsma's daughter, Madeleine Vervoort, provides travel funds to students.